• Skip to primary navigation

 Vegan Stuffed Shells

-An absolutely divine pasta dinner, jumbo sea shells pasta stuffed with creamy cashew ricotta and baked in a homemade marinara sauce.
-Great as a comforting meatless weeknight meal but also perfect as a holiday entree to grace your Thanksgiving and Christmas table.
+An absolutely divine pasta dinner, jumbo sea shells pasta stuffed with creamy homemade cashew ricotta and baked in a homemade marinara sauce.
+Great as a comforting meatless weeknight meal but also perfect as a holiday entree to grace your Thanksgiving and Christmas table in lieu of a lasagna.

 Saucy, creamy pasta perfection!